 We offer a Certificate of Arts for the following areas, each including advanced training but without the additional general education courses required for a degree.

-For more information about our graduation rates, the median debt of students who completed the program, and other important information, we encourage you to review our gainful employment disclosure information for Fine Arts, Graphic Design, and Web Site Design
+For more information about our graduation rates, the median debt of students who completed the program, and other important information, we encourage you to review our gainful employment disclosure information for Fine Arts, Graphic Design, Photography, and Web Site Design